-Bulgaria-Special report: Privatization of distribution companies in Bulgaria26.
-July 2014. / SEE Energy News
+Bulgaria-Special report: Privatization of distribution companies in Bulgaria, SEE Energy News

 The shares sale in distribution companies for 693 million euros represents the largest amount in the history of Bulgarian privatization.
 Seven distribution companies in Bulgaria were privatized in 2004, with tha majority shares (67%) held by companies CEZ, EVN and E.ON.
 This privatization is being considered a great success for all involved parties.
 The purpose of the privatization was to attract foreign investments in order to reduce the commercial and technical losses and to bring professional management to lead the companies.

 The restructuring of Bulgarian power market started in 2002, adopting a new Power Strategy and Privatization strategy.
 The following year the Energy Law was adopted, stipulating a new market model and introducing market rules.
 It has been planned to restructure National electric power industry company NEK EAD and the company Bulgargas, as well as privatization of the production and transmission capacities.
 The third phase, since 2005, implies total energy market liberalization.

 Restructuring the National electric power industry company NEK EAD implied the separation of the three electricity producers and seven companies for electricity distribution.
 NEK is the owner of transmission network of 110KV and it operates as a National transmission operator.

 In 2011, NEK was operating by the principle “One-buyer model“ as the sole electricity buyer, buying from the independent producers and the only supplier for distribution companies and clients.
 The restructuring has significantly influenced the investment growth in the relevant sector.
 One of the major advantages of the “ One-buyer model“ is the option of attracting capital from the private sector, through the installation of additional capacities or through privatization.